fluree/docs.flur.ee/src/content/0.15.0/docs/examples/iam.md

 }
 ```

 Oh no!
-All that was returned were some empty brackets.
+All that was returned were some empty brackets (if your API is set to closed, or you properly formatted your `Authorization` header).
 This is because we forgot to make rules for our user roles.
 A role must be given permissions before it can access any data, and we'll use the `rules` predicate to aggregate those permissions.
 Using the built-in `true` smart-function, we will now transact some rules to apply to our roles, so that our users can access the appropriate data for their trust level.
 Transact the following array in the admin dashboard to give our each role appropriate query permissions for the `illusion` collection:

 ```flureeql
 [